FrancescoHamar/2D-Hero/README.md

 # 2D-Hero (2019-2020)

+This project was done with the sole purpose of learning c#.
 Unity 2D platformer for android.

 Non committed library used:
   - Bayat Games